google-parfait/tensorflow-federated/docs/federated_learning.md

 *   **Models**.
 Classes and helper functions that allow you to wrap your existing models for use with TFF.
-Wrapping a model can be as simple as calling a single wrapping function (e.g., `tff.learning.from_keras_model`), or defining a subclass of the `tff.learning.Model` interface for full customizability.
+Wrapping a model can be as simple as calling a single wrapping function (e.g., `tff.learning.from_keras_model`), or defining a subclass of the `tff.learning.models.VariableModel` interface for full customizability.

 *   **Federated Computation Builders**.
 Helper functions that construct federated computations for training or evaluation, using your existing